-NELLIE WILLIAMS/The Observer

-While Lafortune and Hesburgh Library are crowded with students studying notes for class, Notre Dame junior Elise Brown studies her violin notes.
+NELLIE WILLIAMS/The Observer While Lafortune and Hesburgh Library are crowded with students studying notes for class, Notre Dame junior Elise Brown studies her violin notes.
 Playing "Caprice" by Paganini on her violin in Crowley Hall, Elise practices Wednesday, when, like most days, she practices for at least two hours.

-Political science professor discusses reparations

-By NATASHA GRANT News Writer
+Political science professor discusses reparations By NATASHA GRANT News Writer

-Political Science professor Alvin Tillery set out to tackle the politics for redress for black Americans with his talk, "Black Exceptionalism: Why Reparations are Just and Good Public Policy," part of the student government Last Lecture series.
+Political Science professor Alvin Tillery set out to tackle the politics for redress for black Americans his talk, "Black with Exceptionalism: Why Reparations are Just and Good Public Policy," part of the student government Last Lecture series.
 In the crowded O'Neill Hall lounge, Tillery explained his theory of reparations, which he said did not automatically mean slave reparations or monetary reparations, using historical information and current events.

-е

-as

-link between

-slavery and

-black exceptionalism in

-America,"

-described

-this ambiva-

-Tillery said.

-Η

-lence

-"The deep ambivalence displayed by most whites about reparations stem from what many see as a tenuous

-Tillery something that is both hopeful and worrisome.
+"The deep ambivalence displayed by most whites about reparations stem from what many see H lence something that is both hopeful and worrisome.
 He said while whites generally refuse to make any connection to slavery, "for blacks, it's obvious that slavery was a crime reflective of both historical and modern understanding of terrorism and genocide."
 Tillery set out to make the case that African Americans should receive compensation because of wrongdoing toward them, not necessarily during slavery but during the counter-Reconstruction period after slavery had ended and blacks were still treated as unequal.
-Tillery said blacks should be compensated for missed opportunities to better themselves that the government stripped from them and awarded low-status whites.
-Although Tillery said one "should never build an academic case on what the dictionary says," he begun by defining reparation as per the Oxford English Dictionary and Webster's Dictionary.
-He also based his presentation see TILLERY/page 3 "It is hoped that this place will be established on the Virtual Village by the end of this semester to early next year," Jablonski-Diehl said.
-The environmental community at Saint Mary's is also backing the setup of the virtual selling place.
-They believe that this will decrease the amount of paper products used for making posters on campus.
-Sandy Vanderwerven, bookstore manager, was not aware of this new student initiative.
-When asked about the student complaints that book prices are too high and buy back value too low Vanderwerven said that the bookstore prices books at the national norm.
-"We try to buy back books at the highest price possible," she said.
-"Prices are determined according to supply and demand."
-Vanderwerven said sales at the bookstore have not dropped off due to the advent of low-cost Internet sites because students find the bookstore convenient and timely.
-Students are pleased with the possibility of a virtual selling place for used textbooks.
+Tillery said blacks should be compensated for missed opportunities to better themselves that the government stripped from them and awarded low-status whites Although Tillery said one "should never build an academic case on what the dictionary says,' he begun by defining reparation as per the Oxford English Dictionary and Webster's Dictionary He also based his presentation see TILLERY/page 3 Students are pleased with the possibility of a virtual selling place for used textbooks.
 Mary Watrobica, a Saint Mary's junior, who has never used Internet sites to obtain her textbooks said that the proposed site is a good idea.
 "I have never bought my books online before, but I would consider using the new system," said Watrobica.
-Contact Shannon Nelligan at nell2040@saintmarys.edu Wednesday, February 19, 2003 page 20 INSIDE COLUMN War.
+Contact Shannon Nelligan at nell2040@saintmarys.edu The Observer WHAT'S UP Wednesday, February 19, 2003 War.
 What is it good for?
 Something.